Skip to main content

 The artifact expression may vary based on the chosen artifact type.

-You define the target infrastructure for your deployment in the Environment settings of the pipeline stage.
-You can define an environment separately and select it in the stage, or create the environment within the stage Environment tab.
+You configure the environment and infrastructure for your deployment in the Environment settings of the pipeline stage.

 • Pre-existing: the target infrastructure already exists and you simply need to provide the required settings.